xTheBHox/15418-f18-nonogram/report/report.md

 No big changes were necessarily needed to enable better mapping to the parallel resources.
 The most parallelizable element of the system, the simple solvers, ran independent of each other in the sequential implementation already.

 ## Optimization iterations
 There were a few important optimizations that were arrived at by iterating.
+They included reducing dependencies between the row solvers and the column solvers, adding heuristics, and implementing lookahead solving.

+### Solver dependencies
-One was running both the row and column solvers at the same time.
-Because the line solvers were written to be independent, they were eventually modified so that they only time they wrote data to the board in shared block memory was when they had a new value to write.
+One optimization that was found was running both the row and column solvers at the same time.
+Because the line solvers were written to be independent, they were eventually modified so that they only time they wrote data to the board in shared block memory was when they had a new correct value to write.

-Additionally, the fact that every value being written is guaranteed to be correct also means that there is no synchronization necessary if/when multiple solvers write to the same cell.
-They will either write the same value in which case the value will be written one way or another, or they'll write different values.
+The fact that every value being written was guaranteed to be correct also means that there is no synchronization necessary if/when multiple solvers write to the same cell.
+They will either write the same value, in which case the value will be written one way or another, or they'll write different values.
 If they write different values then the board must have been incorrect, in which case there will be a contradiction no matter which value ended up actually getting written.

-Another interesting optimization that was mentioned above was storing two copies of the board data, one in row-major and one in col-major format.
+Another related optimization that was mentioned above was storing two copies of the board data, one in row-major and one in col-major format.
 It was inspired by the assignments during the semester where such a strategy was a way to improve locality and therefore cache-friendliness of the data.

 In this case, it works particularly well because each line solver reads and writes only its particular line data.
 Additionally, writes are much less frequent because they only occur when correct values have been found.
-Compounding that is the fact there is often dependence between row solving and column solving.
+Compounding that is the fact there is often dependence between row solving and column solving that does not prevent them from running at the same time, but that limits performance improvement.

 Consider the case where no new cells can be solved by the row solvers, but some can be by the column solvers, and both run at the same time.
 Then only the column solvers will update the board.
 On the next iteration, only the row solvers (if any) will update the board, and so on.
 This dependence means that while it's possible for the solvers to all run in parallel, the actual benefits are relatively minimal.